theaniketraj/pulse/Docs/components.md

 **Data Sources**:

-- `usePulseData` hook for metrics and logs
+- `useVitalsData` hook for metrics and logs
 - `useAlerts` hook for alerts
 - Mock KPI data